jsim2010/partite/CONTRACT.md

 - the state of the strategy at a given time
 - a name

+`perhaps add a step that formally defines the process of generating flaws from a revision`

 1) When a revision is created, one or more flaws shall be created for fulfilling the new revision and added to the plan.
 2) If a flaw confirmation is affirmed, the flaw is added to the plan.
 3) If a blueprint approval is affirmed, the flaw is removed from the plan, the adaptation is applied, and an edition is created.